SonarSoftwareInc/poller/README.md

 The poller should automatically install and get up and running.
 Once this is complete, you can access the poller web interface by navigating to `https://SERVER_IP` in a browser, where `SERVER_IP` is the IP address of the server you installed the poller on.

 Login using your Sonar credentials, navigate to the `Settings` tab and enter the necessary information.
-To receive a poller API, you'll need to add the poller into Sonar under **Settings > Monitoring > Pollers**.
+To receive a poller API key, you'll need to add the poller into Sonar under **Settings > Monitoring > Pollers**.
 Now navigate to the `Device Credentials` tab and enter any applicable credentials.

 ## For developers
 ### Adding new types of devices